appaquet/exomind/README.md

 **Warning: Exocore is at a very early development stage, hence incomplete, unstable and probably totally unsafe.
 Use at your own risk.**

 Exocore is a distributed applications framework with private and encrypted data storage.
-Think of like an infrastructure that allows a user to own his own personal cloud that is extensible via WebAssembly applications and accessible via Web/Mobile SDKs.
-It is designed to be resilient to failures, allow offline usage (ex: on mobile).
+Think of it like an infrastructure that allows a user to own his own personal cloud that is extensible via WebAssembly applications and accessible via Web/Mobile/Backend SDKs.
+It is designed to be resilient to failures and will eventually allow offline usage (ex: on mobile).

-Exocore is primarily built for [Exomind](https://github.com/appaquet/exomind), a personal knowledge management tool built in parallel of this project.
+Exocore is primarily built for [Exomind](https://github.com/appaquet/exomind), a personal knowledge management tool built in parallel to this project.
 Exocore is the application framework for Exomind.

 The primary concept in Exocore is a Cell, which is a unique container for a user's applications and data.

 A cell consists of:
 * Chain nodes managing replication and storage by using a blockchain data structure.
 * Store nodes managing indexation, querying and mutation of the data (collocated with chain node).
-* Applications nodes run applications written in WebAssembly (that can be collocated with store nodes)
+* Application host nodes run applications written in WebAssembly (collocated with store nodes)
-* Clients (fat or thin) that can also act as index, data and partially run applications' WebAssembly.

 ## Roadmap
 ### v0.1 (in progress)
-* **Chain storage and replication layer**: Proof of concept
+* **Chain storage and replication**: Proof of concept
-* **Transport layer**: Proof of concept
+* **Transport**: Proof of concept
-* **Store layer**: Proof of concept
+* **Entity store**: Proof of concept
-* **Applications (wasm host)**:  Proof of concept
+* **Applications (WASM host)**:  Proof of concept

 ### v0.2
-* **Cell management**
+* **Cell management** (Configuration replication)
-* **Encryption**
+* **Enhanced security** (Chain encryption, configuration signatures, etc.)

 ### v0.3 and beyond
 * **Android SDK**